thunder-so/stacks/static-site/README.md

   - A bucket to store the client files and static assets of the build with optimized cache settings.
   - A bucket to store the CloudFront access logs for analysis via Athena.
 Only created if `enableAccessLogsAnalysis` is set to `true`.

+- [CodeBuild](https://aws.amazon.com/codebuild/): A build project to automatically build and package the static assets from the source code.

+- [CodePipeline](https://aws.amazon.com/codepipeline/): A deployment pipeline to automate the release process, integrating with CodeBuild, S3, and other AWS services.

 - [Route53](https://aws.amazon.com/route53/): Two DNS records (`A` for IPv4 and `AAAA` for IPv6) in the configured hosted zone to make the app available on the internet via the configured custom domain.

 - [Lambda](https://aws.amazon.com/lambda/):
     - A Lambda function that deletes the outdated static assets of the app from S3.